EmpressEducation/empress-educators/docs/style/punctuation/ellipses.md

 ### **Suspension points**

 When ellipses are used to indicate hesitation, they are called *suspension points*.
-Don't use ellipses this way in our documentation.
+Don't use ellipses this way in our eLearning.

 **Example:**